jeastham1993/patterns-of-modern-apps/README.md

 ## Prerequisites

+> [!CAUTION]
+> Deploying resources in this repository may incur costs in your cloud accounts account.
+Each provider specific section contains instructions on deleting all resources, it is recommended you do this when not in use.

 When you deploy the application to one of the various cloud providers detailed below, you must have a Postgres database and a Kafka cluster with a topic called `order-completed`.
 Of course, you can set up a Kafka cluster and Postgres-compatible database however you choose.
 However, I'd highly recommend checking out:

 - Docker (for local dev)